If you’re a wife, one way to show your hubby he’s welcomed, wanted, and appreciated is to create a haven for your husband.

-At any rate, decorating based on the structure itself takes a lot of the pressure off my husband’s style preferences or my style preferences – no one “wins” or “loses.”
+But by basing our decorating on the style of structure we’re actually living in takes a lot of the pressure off my husband’s style preferences or my style preferences – no one “wins” or “loses.”
 Instead, we have a home that looks visually appealing and ends up being a haven to both of us.

 If you’re a wife, what are some ways you create a haven for your husband?